Springer theory via the Hitchin fibration: Introduction

 \section{Introduction}

-The primary aim of this paper is to translate Springer's theory~\cite{Spr76, Spr78, Spr82} of Weyl group representations into the language of symplectic topology.
+The primary aim of this paper is to develop Springer's theory~\cite{Spr76, Spr78, Spr82} of Weyl group representations in the language of symplectic topology.
 Let $G$ be a semisimple complex group with Lie algebra $\g$, nilpotent cone $\CN\subset \g$, Springer resolution $\mu:\tilde\CN \to \CN,$ and Weyl group $W$.
-In a form due to Lusztig~\cite{L} and Borho-MacPherson~\cite{BoMac}, Springer theory identifies the group algebra $\C[W]$ with the (degree zero) endomorphisms of the perverse sheaf $S_\CN=R\mu_*\C_{\tilde\CN}[\dim_\C \CN]$.
+In a form due to Lusztig~\cite{L} and Borho-MacPherson~\cite{BoMac} (building on the topological setting introduced by Kazhdan-Lusztig~\cite{KL}), Springer theory identifies the group algebra $\C[W]$ with the (degree zero) endomorphisms of the perverse sheaf $S_\CN=R\mu_*\C_{\tilde\CN}[\dim_\C \CN]$.
 We explain here how one can tell this story via the Fukaya category of the cotangent bundle of the adjoint quotient $\g/G$.
 An initial motivation for this is the relative accessibility of objects of the Fukaya category (smooth Lagrangian submanifolds with structure) versus objects such as perverse sheaves (complexes of sheaves living on a singular variety).
 For example, the object of the Fukaya category corresponding to $S_\CN$ (or to be precise, its Fourier transform) is a regular fiber of a particular instance of the Hitchin fibration.
 The Weyl group action arises from Hamiltonian isotopies coming from motions of the regular parameter.

 The approach to Springer theory adopted here is via the Fourier transform for constructible sheaves.
 According to Ginzburg~\cite{Ginz} and Hotta-Kashiwara~\cite{HK}, the Fourier transform of the Springer sheaf $S_\CN$ can be identified with the intersection cohomology of $\g$ with coefficients in the regular $\C[W]$ local system over the regular semisimple locus $\g_{rs}\subset \g$.
 (Here we have identified $\g$ and its dual $\g^*$ using the Killing form.)
 In general, given a finite-dimensional real vector space $V$, the Fourier transform exchanges conic constructible sheaves on $V$ and its dual $V^*$.
 The Fourier transform $\CF^\w$ of a constructible sheaf $\CF$ encodes the Morse groups (or vanishing cycles) of $\CF$ along rays through the origin.
 When $V$ is a complex vector space, the (shifted) Fourier transform exchanges conic perverse sheaves on $V$ and its dual $V^*$.
 Its structure is most transparent from the perspective of $\cD$-modules via the Riemann-Hilbert correspondence.
 The Fourier transform for $\cD$-modules exchanges conic $\cD_V$-modules with conic $\cD_{V^*}$-modules by the elementary change of variables $ x\mapsto -\del_x$, $ \del_x\mapsto x $, where $x$ is a coordinate on $V$, and $\del_x$ is the dual coordinate on $V^*$.
 In other words, it is nothing more than a ``$90^\circ$ rotation" of the phase space.